jldaniel/SU2_AWS/docs/manual_setup.md

 Run the configuration for make

-_note_: SU2 needs to be installed on the NFS share in order to work with MPI on multiple clients
+_note_: SU2 needs to be installed on the NFS share in order to work with MPI on multiple clients as indicated by the `--prefix` option

 ```bash
 sudo ./configure --prefix=/home/ubuntu/share/SU2 --enable-mpi --with-cc=/usr/bin/mpicc --with-cxx=/usr/bin/mpicxx CXXFLAGS="-O3"
 ```

-_NOTE_: For automation can use the `-q` option to suppress output

 After the configuration is complete, compile the code